nitindhar7/gilt-java/README.md

 Gilt-Java
 =========
-A simple Java client library for the Gilt API(v1).
+A simple (unofficial) Java client library for the Gilt API(v1).
 Currently this library is in development and will provide basic support for fetching current and upcoming sales. gilt-java has minimal dependencies and is aimed to be easy to use.

 Android